fernandormoraes/the-bob-project/README.md

 - Docker
 - Docker Compose
 - Dart
-- Flutter SDK (3.4 or later)
+- Flutter SDK (3.22.3 or later)

 ## Installation

 This section presents how to run the case study.

-### Bob-ms

-The *bob-ms* directory contains all the microservice structure of the case study.
-Which can be run using *Docker Compose*.

-    docker compose -f compose.yml up

 ### Run microservices with a data-ready database

-To run the application with pre-inserted data in database and avoid the section to prepare database, you can run *compose-case-study.yml* instead of *compose.yml*:
+To run the application with pre-inserted data in the database and avoid the section to prepare database, you can run *compose.case-study.yml* instead of *compose.yml*:

     docker compose -f compose.case-study.yml up